shashankkumar/CodeRunner/docs/DEVELOPERS.md

-Measuirng memory usage by a program
+Measuring memory usage by a program
 ===

 CodeRunner uses [proc](http://serverfault.com/questions/301980/in-unix-linux-what-is-the-proc-directory-for-why-does-it-exists) to determine memory usage by programs.
 For almost every process running in the system, there is a directory created in /proc/.
 The directory name is the process id and it contains several useful files including a file called `status`.

 **/proc/[pid]/status** : This file contains information regarding memory usage such as virtual memory size (VmSize), size of data segment (VmData), stack size (VmStk), and size of text segment (VmExe).
-All these sizes are in KB ie KiloBytes.
+All these sizes are in KB ie Kilobytes.

 Sample Output for `cat /proc/3159/status` :